jgehrcke/covid-19-analysis/README.md

 This pipeline looks at the _confirmed infection count_, as it evolves over time for individual countries.

+Prerequisite is a Python 3.6 environment with dependencies installed (`pip install -r requirements.txt`).

 ### Usage

-1. Set up a Python environment with dependencies.

-2. Fetch or update raw data:
+2. Fetch raw data (can also be used to subsequently update the data):

    ```
    $ make fetch-data